 After five years of dreaming and re-imagining the physical space, your Episcopal Cathedral has been renovated.

 In the fall of 2015, we moved back into an old building made new; more open and flexible, flooded with natural light, easily wheelchair accessible and with a bright, beautiful chapel just inside the entrance, so anyone walking by can easily slip into a sacred space to pray, or simply sit in stillness and peace.

-Please view our slideshow below that contains photographs taken by Roy Goodwin.
-Click the play button to begin slideshow or left or right arrows to scroll through photographs.
+Please view our slideshow below of photographs taken by Roy Goodwin.
+Click the play button to begin the slideshow or the left or right arrows to scroll through the photographs.